Best Online Master’s Degrees in: Dental Hygiene

 Building a Career

 Most master’s degree programs in dental hygiene prepare graduate students to be educators, researchers, or managers in allied dental health or education.
 Work as a dental hygienist does not require a master’s degree, and may only require education up to an associate degree level.
 Dental hygienists clean and examine patients for oral disease, and educate patients on maintaining oral health.
-The U.S. Bureau of Labor Statistics (BLS) reports that dental hygienists had a median pay of $68,250 per year in May 2010.
+The U.S. Bureau of Labor Statistics (BLS) reports that dental hygienists had a median pay of $68,250 per year.
 Employment for dental hygienists is expected to increase by 38% between 2010 and 2020.

 Dentists require a bachelor’s degree to enter dental school.
 After dental school, should they want to teach or research full time, they will usually be required to spend an additional two to five years in advanced dental training.
 They require licensure obtained through the state, which usually requires a degree from an accredited dental school.
-The BLS reports that the annual wage for dentists was $146,920 in May 2010.
+The BLS reports that the annual wage for dentists was $146,920.
 Employment for dentists is expected to increase by 21% between 2010 and 2020.
 Keep in mind that employment and wages depend on factors like experience, employer, position and area.
 Also, a master’s degree in dental hygiene is usually preparation for educational or research positions in allied dental education.